 During Your Travel:

-- Dress comfortably; keep in mind the weather at the various areas you will pass through.
+- Dress comfortably; keep in mind the weather in the various areas you will pass through.
 Keep a sweater or shawl near you to keep yourself warm if need be.
-Wear easy closed shoes; they are good for walking along different terrains and help reduce feet swelling.
+Wear closed shoes; they are good for walking along different terrains and help reduce feet swelling.

 - Carry a pillow to sit on or support your back.

 - Pack snacks you can eat on the way.
 Nuts, dried fruits, chocolates, wholemeal cookies are great as they keep your blood sugar level where it should be and your energy levels up too.
 Drink plenty of water too.

 - Traveling by road, ensure you are comfortably seated with your seat belt on at all times across your chest and pelvis.
 Take breaks every two hours, and every time the vehicle stops to stretch and visit the washroom.